Manglor: Toyfinity

 In June 2015, Onell Design released a "Manglors Mutation" wave under the Glyos System Series with permission from Toyfinity.
 It included a Neo Granthan figure, four different Skeleden figures, three unique Crayboth mini figures, and one large Super Crayboth figure.
 An additional fifth Skeleden figure was released exclusively through Toyfinity's Club Zeton 2015.
 Color tributes included the Mangalord, Manglodemon, Manglodragon, and Manglizard.
 Toyfinity launched a brand new Manglors line in January 2023 starting with a Manglor Core Humanoid body offering a chance to own Manglord for the first time in forty years while still using the Glyos System Series to offer compatibility across numerous sister lines to create weird mutations similar to the original line with improvements.
-Due to the sellout within hours of release a five day pre-order window was offered for a Manglord re-issue and Protolord based on the Manglors Mountain version of Manglord.
+Due to the sellout within hours of release a five day pre-order window was offered for a Manglord re-issue and Protolord based on the Manglor Mountain version of Manglord.
+The Mangloskull, the first original design to join the Manglors line since its creations, debuted over a year in three stages of parts starting with the torso/head in November 2024.
+Additional Limb Packs called Fossil Claws and Life Spikers would complete the Mangloskull character while providing new parts to also work with the base Manglor Core Humanoid design.